sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - Classical game theory is primarily useful because it imposes a systematic approach to collecting and organizing the mass of information about how competitors may behave.

-- Work updates
-    Issuance,
-    - IDBI Bank audit - Participation
-    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
-Shared updated issuance architecture diagram to be used to explain data flow.

-    Axis bank -  migration of existing document mgmt system to MOS.
-Migration of 1Tb of documents.
-Approach for the same? and whether existing infrastructure can accomodate additional compute?
-    BFL,
-    - Integration with BFL Services - Issues in Dashboard updates and long queue lengths for unprocessed messages.
-Approach is to combine tables and use partitions and also use separate Queue for BFL Updates.

 - Investing
     - Dont bet what you can't afford to lose
     - Don't bet when your instincts say the game's rigged